THE MYSTICAL ISLAND OF SIQUIJOR

 Caving– The island has 6 caves and Cantabon is well known.
 It is easy to explore and anyone will surely enjoy the thrill of spelunking in Siquijor.

-Today Siquijor invites everyone to visit a real paradise in central visayas.
-The island is continously trying to get rid of the common misconception that it is an island of sorcery and witchcraft and instead emphasizing its natural landmarks and attractions.
+Today, Siquijor invites everyone to visit a real paradise in Central Visayas.
+The island is continuously trying to get rid of the common misconception that it is an island of sorcery and witchcraft and instead emphasizing its natural landmarks and attractions.

 Island of Siquijor was also attacked during the world war II.
 Japanese soldiers arrived and occupied the island form 1942-1943.
 In year 1943 japanese forces abandoned the island when the liberation forces came in year 1944.
 Local filipino soldiers fought against Japanese forces at the end of world war II.